ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 {{% fig "temperance/good-templars/minutes/1884-02-15" "800" /%}}
 {{% fig "temperance/good-templars/minutes/1884-02-15b" "800" /%}}

-John Greenleaf Whittier was a popular contemporary writer and activist, who wrote eloquently on the subjects of Christianity, temperance, abolition and women's suffrage.
+John Greenleaf Whittier was a popular contemporary poet and activist, who wrote eloquently on the subjects of Christianity, temperance, abolition and women's suffrage.

 <figure>